 why (this therapist)

-I have fifteen years of post-master’s experience in individual and group therapy.
+I have eighteen years of post-master’s experience in individual and group therapy.
 Experienced working with folks dealing with issues related to poverty, homelessness, domestic violence, sexual assault and sex trafficking, severe mood disorders, childhood and adult trauma, and issues secondary to experiencing bullying and other injustices at home and in the world.